Young people need more role models to show how you can do well by doing good, says Grant Thornton CEO

 - Innovation - solving problems, leaders whose products or services are disrupting the sector and challenging the status quo

 The leaders of these organisations have been photographed by three aspiring student photographers,selected as part of a nationwide competition to work with Getty Images for the project.
-These photos, along with profiles of the 2017 Faces of a Vibrant Economy, are available on our dedicated microsite.

 A 2017 Face of the Vibrant Economy, Brigette Bard is the entrepreneur behind the world’s first CE-marked, at-home HIV test.
 As the founder and CEO of BioSure, she has helped thousands of people discreetly determine their status.
 Brigette says: